Skip to main content

 Statewide Collaborative on Trauma-Informed Care

 In July 2017, the Children’s Commission launched the Statewide Collaborative on Trauma-Informed Care (SCTIC) to elevate trauma-informed policy and practices in the Texas child welfare system by creating a statewide strategy to support system reform, organizational leadership, cross-systems collaboration, and community-led efforts with data-informed initiatives.
-The SCTIC centered its first phase of work around these four concepts with the goal of developing a plan for transforming the child welfare system.

 The Blueprint focuses on nine Guiding Principles to create a trauma-informed child welfare system.
 These Guiding Principles and correlating strategies inform the work of the SCTIC Implementation Task Force, as well as provide principles for all interested stakeholders to center their trauma work around.

-In 2019, the Task Force created three workgroups to begin the implementation work of the Blueprint.
-Workgroup members are responsible for prioritizing the strategies and creating and executing work plans.
 The workgroups Policy & Practice, Training, and Information Sharing, Data, & Funding each completed large projects during the initial phase of implementation.

 For additional resources, please visit the Reports and Resources page, Statewide Collaborative on Trauma-Informed Care.